Caroline Branham: Arlington House

 Martha Washington died in 1802.
 Branham and their children, as well as Peter Hardiman, were inherited by Martha's grandson, George Washington Parke Custis.
 Hardiman oversaw the care of Custis's horses, mules, and donkeys.

 The Branham–Hardiman family lived in a cottage on the Arlington House estate.
 Christopher Sheels also went to Arlington House from Mount Vernon.

 Around 1806, Branham gave birth to a daughter named Lucy whose father was likely Custis, based upon scholarship performed for the Mount Vernon exhibit Lives Bound Together.
-Custis's daughter Mary Anna married Robert E. Lee at Arlington House when Branham lived there.
+Custis's daughter Mary Anna married Robert E. Lee in 1831 at Arlington House when Branham lived there.
+Branham lived at Arlington House until her death in 1843.

 Personal life

 Marriage to Peter Hardiman

 By 1787, she was married to Washington's groom Peter Hardiman, whose slaveholder was David Stuart.
 Hardiman was rented to Washington by 1785 and the arrangement was extended in 1788 to pay £12 per year to Stuart.
 Washington negotiated for Hardiman to care for his "Jacks, Stud Horses, Mares, etc." Managing the stables for Washington meant that Hardiman would live with his wife and children at Mount Vernon.

 He handled the racehorses, including Magnolia, an Arabian purebred stallion, and Leonida, also a purebred.
 Washington lent Hardiman to his friend William Fitzhugh to prepare his horse Tarquin for a race in the autumn of 1785.
-In his thank you letter to Washington, Fitzhugh implied that the horse had won the race.
-Washington desired to breed quality mules because they made good farm animals, but there were few good donkeys in the country at that time.
+Fitzhugh implied that the horse had won the race in his thank you letter to Washington.
+Washington desired to breed quality mules because they made good farm animals, but there were few good donkeys in the country then.
 In 1785, he received a donkey named Royal Gift from the King Charles III of Spain.
 He received another from the Marquis de Lafayette named Knight of Malta.
 Hardiman then ran the large-scale mule breeding operation for Washington.
 He also bred horses.
 He oversaw the stable operations.

 He managed the health of the animals, such as during an outbreak of distemper among the Pennsylvania mares and young mules and colts in 1790.
-Besides the Washington's equines, Hardiman took care of visitor's horses.
+Besides the Washingtons' equines, Hardiman took care of visitor's horses.
 Other enslaved workers fed and groomed and aided in the breeding of animals.
 They also cleaned saddles and harnesses.
 Manure was collected and used as fertilizer on the farm.